 These are individual decisions, but solutions happen by talking this out.
-If your partner has a lot of debt, maybe you offer to help her out with the payments so she can set herself free sooner, thus creating a shared goal.
-Or maybe you take on a larger percentage of the household expenses, thus freeing her to tackle her debt payments.
-If your partner insists on paying her bills by herself, maybe you can be the one to pay for the “fun” stuff from your personal account, such as dinners out, so as to ease the burden in other ways.
+If your partner has a lot of debt, maybe you offer to help them out with the payments so they can set themselves free sooner, thus creating a shared goal.
+Or maybe you take on a larger percentage of the household expenses, thus freeing them to tackle their debt payments.
+If your partner insists on paying their bills by themself, maybe you can be the one to pay for the “fun” stuff from your personal account, such as dinners out, so as to ease the burden in other ways.

 Saving for the Future